The abstract painter

 The beginnings of abstract art

-Around the years 1910-1930, an upheaval occurred in painting.
-The appearance of abstraction.
-For the first time, painters dare to exhibit paintings without any recognizable motif.
-The works only refer to themselves.
-It only expresses the strength of colors and lines.
+Around 1910–1930, a revolution occurred in painting: the emergence of abstraction.
+For the first time, painters dared to exhibit paintings without any recognizable subject matter.
+The works referred only to themselves, expressing only the power of color and line.

-This artistic upheaval occurred simultaneously in Moscow, Paris and Munich, on the eve of the First World War.
-The best known of these trends is Cubism, founded by Braque and Picasso.
-The latter was himself influenced by the post-impressionism of Cézanne, who is called the father of modern painting.
+This artistic upheaval occurred simultaneously in Moscow, Paris, and Munich on the eve of the First World War.
+The best-known of these movements is Cubism, founded by Braque and Picasso.
+The latter was himself influenced by the Post-Impressionism of Cézanne, considered the father of modern painting.

-Later, during the First World War, surrealism appeared, stemming in part from psychoanalysis and Dadaism.
-He rejects the anti-aesthetic attitude and established framework of abstract painting.
-Surrealism had a great influence on abstract painting.
+Later, during the First World War, Surrealism emerged, partly stemming from psychoanalysis and Dadaism.
+It rejected the anti-aesthetic stance and established framework of abstract painting.
+Surrealism had a significant influence on abstract painting.

-The trauma of the war of 14-18 favors new, more or less esoteric spiritualities which seek to express themselves in the arts.
-The newly emerged psychoanalysis with Sigmund Freud also played an important role in the birth of a new art.
-Scientific and technical advances undoubtedly also play a role.
-In this post-war context of the early 20th century, visible reality certainly becomes less significant in art than mental representations.
-The horrors of war can no longer be expressed through simple images.
-We must go further in the search for pure emotion.
-For certain painters, with this new paradigm, an aesthetic universe finally opens up.
+The trauma of the First World War fostered new, more or less esoteric spiritualities that sought expression in the arts.
+Psychoanalysis, newly emerged with Sigmund Freud, also played a significant role in the birth of this new art.
+Scientific and technological advancements undoubtedly also contributed.
+In this post-war context of the early 20th century, visible reality certainly became less prominent in art than mental representations.
+The horrors of war could no longer be expressed through simple images.
+It was necessary to delve deeper into the pursuit of pure emotion.
+For some painters, this new paradigm finally opened up a new aesthetic universe.

 From then on, abstract painting explored new aesthetic forms.
-Different styles of abstraction were born simultaneously from 1911 to 1917 with its founders ; Frantisek Kupka , Wassily Kandinsky , Kasimir Malevich and Piet Mondrian .
+Different styles of abstraction emerged simultaneously from 1911 to 1917 with their founders ; Frantisek Kupka , Wassily Kandinsky , Kazimir Malevich and Piet Mondrian .

 The three main types of abstraction

-Opposite to so-called hot abstraction, we find cold abstraction which corresponds to geometric abstraction.
-With strokes, lines, squares, circles and triangles, geometric painting is an art that favors pure plasticity.
+In contrast to so-called "warm" abstraction, there is "cold" abstraction, which corresponds to geometric abstraction.
+With strokes, lines, squares, circles, and triangles, geometric painting is an art form that prioritizes pure form.
 Informal painting is instinctive.

 Spontaneity: warm abstraction

-Wassily Kandinski is the father of warm abstraction, which is also called lyrical abstraction .
-This technique advocates spontaneity to release pure emotion on the canvas.
-There is no intellectual process in this creative form.
-Only gesture and emotions predominate.
+Wassily Kandinsky is the father of warm abstraction, also known as lyrical abstraction .
+This technique emphasizes spontaneity to unleash pure emotion on the canvas.
+There is no intellectual process involved in this creative form.
+Only gesture and emotion prevail.

-During the same period, certain artists endeavored to express the essence of aesthetics through geometry.
-This is notably the research of the painter Piet Mondrian .
-For him, the bases of an abstract painting must involve geometric shapes.
-They must be made up of these elementary bricks which are squares, triangles, in primary colors.
-Concretely, cold abstraction requires rigor in the harmony of colors and shapes.
+During the same period, some artists focused on expressing the essence of aesthetics through geometry.
+This was notably the pursuit of the painter Piet Mondrian .
+For him, the foundations of abstract painting lay in geometric forms.
+These forms were composed of the elementary building blocks of squares and triangles, in primary colors.
+In practical terms, this stark abstraction demanded rigor in the harmony of colors and shapes.

 Informal painting

-The term “informal” was used for the first time in 1951 by Michel Tapié .
-Informal art corresponds to new extreme experiences.
+The term "informal" was first used in 1951 by Michel Tapié .
+Informal art corresponds to new, extreme experiments.

-The best representatives are Willem de Kooning, Jackson Pollock and Georges Mathieu.
-Informal painting is characterized by an opposition to cubism and surrealism.
-It can be defined by the search, on the canvas, for a harmonious unity of shapes and colors.
-The proportions between the pictorial elements are instinctively defined with the painter's gesture.
+The best representatives are Willem de Kooning, Jackson Pollock , and Georges Mathieu.
+Informal painting is characterized by its opposition to Cubism and Surrealism.
+It can be defined by the search, on the canvas, for a harmonious unity of forms and colors.
+The proportions between the pictorial elements are instinctively defined by the painter's gesture.
 It is an abstract painting composed of signs whose aesthetic meaning is calculated in real time.

 Towards a new contemporary abstract painter

-The painter's change of attitude towards abstraction gradually changes when the weight of discovery is lifted from him.
-He is no longer a conqueror, but an artist in the same way as all the others.
-Abstract art enters painting schools.
-His teaching became academic, provoking numerous debates on mixing genres.
-Gerhard Richter is a significant model, moving from the figurative to the abstract with great mastery.
+The painter's attitude toward abstraction gradually changes as the initial shock of discovery fades.
+No longer a conqueror, but an artist like any other, abstract art enters painting schools.
+Its teaching becomes academic, sparking numerous debates about the mixing of genres.
+Gerhard Richter is a significant example, moving from figurative to abstract art with great mastery.
 In this, he follows in the footsteps of Wassily Kandinsky.
-The figurative and abstract conflict calms down and opens new avenues for artists who no longer feel locked into a given style.
-It gives free rein to their imagination without the constraints of the past.
-The legacy of the first abstract painters is considerable and still stimulates reflection on the nature of aesthetics.
+The conflict between figurative and abstract art subsides, opening new avenues for artists who no longer feel confined to a particular style.
+This allows their imaginations free rein, unburdened by the constraints of the past.
+The legacy of the first abstract painters is considerable and continues to stimulate reflection on the nature of aesthetics.

 How to appreciate abstract painters

-Abstract paintings lack specific patterns and some people may have a negative reaction to looking at them.
-We will see together in this article how to appreciate abstract painting.
+Abstract paintings lack specific motifs, and some people may react negatively to them.
+In this article, we'll explore how to appreciate abstract art.

-“It doesn’t look like anything” or “A child could do it.”
-This is the kind of remark you sometimes hear at abstract art exhibitions.
+"It doesn't look like anything" or "A child could do it."
+These are the kinds of remarks you sometimes hear at abstract art exhibitions.

-We are used to dealing with reality in our daily lives.
-With abstraction, our minds cannot latch on to a logical explanation of what is being seen.
-It is lost and it is then the only force of the image that operates.
+In our daily lives, we are accustomed to dealing with reality.
+With abstraction, our mind cannot grasp a logical explanation of what is seen.
+It is lost, and it is then the sole power of the image that operates.

 To become familiar with abstract painting, let's learn to look at the world around us outside of the concepts that define it.
-A tree can be seen as a set of green spots crossed by darker lines.
-By lowering the eyelids so that only a thread of light passes through, vision changes.
-It becomes more blurred and almost unreal.
-So, focus on the shapes and colors, without trying to define what you were seeing.
+A tree can be seen as a collection of green patches crossed by darker lines.
+By lowering your eyelids so that only a sliver of light passes through, your vision changes.
+It becomes blurrier and almost unreal.
+So, focus on the shapes and colors, without trying to define what you see.
 This experience should bring you closer to the best way to look at an abstract painting.

 Abstract painting is not the name of an artistic movement.
-It is a pictorial expression that has separated itself from classical painting.
-In the creative process, painters react like you, when you make the effort to detach yourself from concepts.
+It is a pictorial expression that has broken away from classical painting.
+In the creative process, painters react as you do when you make the effort to detach yourself from concepts.
 The act of looking is therefore also a creative act.

-One of the ways to appreciate works is to let your gaze wander without trying to understand.
-The colors are bright and lovely, the composition is bold and the texture of the paint is interesting?
-So let yourself be overwhelmed by the image.
+One way to appreciate art is to let your gaze wander without trying to understand.
+Are the colors vibrant and delightful, the composition bold, and the texture of the paint interesting?
+Then let yourself be immersed in the image.

-A fun method is to associate what you see with music.
+A pleasant method is to associate what you see with music.
 Musical harmony and painting have things in common.
-It is the same for poetry, which is the music of words.
+The same is true for poetry, which is the music of words.

-Synesthesia is a particularity that allows people to associate colors with musical notes, but also with letters.
-Wasily Kandinsky, one of the founders of abstract painting, was synesthetic.
-Thus, it is not incongruous to think of music while looking at his works.
+Synesthesia is a condition that allows people to associate colors with musical notes, but also with letters.
+Wassily Kandinsky, one of the founders of abstract painting, was synesthetic.
+Thus, it is not unusual to think of music when looking at his works.

-It's good to appreciate a work with your sensitivity.
-However, if you know the context of the creation of this work, your pleasure will be much deeper.
-Knowledge of artistic movements and particular artists helps you “get into” the works.
-The painting before your eyes becomes part of the great history of art and you have the feeling of being a witness to it.
+It's good to appreciate a work of art with your own sensibilities.
+However, if you understand the context in which that work was created, your enjoyment will be much deeper.
+Knowledge of artistic movements and artists in particular helps you to "enter" the works.
+The painting before you becomes part of the grand history of art, and you feel as though you are witnessing it.

 The artistic movements of abstract painting